GSA/digitalgov.gov/content/news/2021/09/2021-09-02-planning-a-federal-prize-competition.md

 ---
 date: 2021-09-02 13:49:00 -0500
 kicker: Challenge.gov
-title: " Planning a Federal Prize Competition"
+title: "Planning a Federal Prize Competition"
 deck: A Spotlight Chat with members of the Lab to Market Inclusive Innovation Ecosystem Prize Competition.
 summary: Leaders of the Lab-to-Market (L2M) Inclusive Innovation Ecosystem Prize Competition share their experience running a federal prize competition.
 # See all topics at https://digital.gov/topics
 topics:
   - challenges-and-prize-competitions